kayaman/magj-learn/src/content/docs/aws/MLA/Other/questions.md

 *On-demand resources are more cost-effective for short-term, unpredictable workloads, whereas provisioned resources are better for long-term, predictable workloads.*

 On-demand resources can scale up and down instantly to meet the changing needs of the workload, but this flexibility comes at a higher cost.
 Provisioned resources, on the other hand, have a fixed capacity that is reserved in advance, which makes them more cost-effective for long-term, predictable workloads.
 However, provisioned resources might take time to scale up or down, because the capacity needs to be provisioned ahead of time.

+---

++ Your company operates a network of Internet of Things (IoT) devices that collect sensor data from remote locations.
+Which benefit of edge computing would be the MOST relevant in this scenario?

+*Reduced latency*

+In this scenario, the IoT devices are located in remote locations.
+This means the data they collect needs to be transmitted over a network to a central cloud for processing.
+By performing some of the data processing and analysis at the edge (on the IoT devices themselves), the latency between data collection and action can be significantly reduced.
+This is because the data does not need to be sent back and forth over the network.

+---